Advanced-Automotive-Electronics/automotive-electronics/vehicle_electronics/README.md

 # Index
-- add video
+- add video for Electronic Input
-- add images
+- add images of switches